 You can’t get ABSTUDY if you’re getting other financial help to study.
 For example, an income support payment.

-Read more about school to work transitions, including the Indigenous Youth Mobility Program, on the Department of Education and Training’s website.
+Read more about school to work transitions, including the Indigenous Youth Mobility Program, on the Department of Education’s website.

 Read more about apprenticeships on the Australian Apprenticeships website.